KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-GooglePhotos by hermanho](https://github.com/hermanho/MMM-GooglePhotos)

 1. Recommendation: Found `axios` in file `GPhotos.js`: Replace it with built-in fetch.
+2. Typo: Found `Magic Mirror` in file `INSTALL.md`: Replace it with `MagicMirror²`.
-2. Recommendation: Found `new Date()` in file `MMM-GooglePhotos.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+3. Recommendation: Found `new Date()` in file `MMM-GooglePhotos.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-3. Recommendation: Found `axios` in file `error_to_string.js`: Replace it with built-in fetch.
+4. Recommendation: Found `axios` in file `error_to_string.js`: Replace it with built-in fetch.
-4. Recommendation: Found `XMLHttpRequest` in file `error_to_string.js`: Replace it with built-in fetch.
+5. Recommendation: Found `XMLHttpRequest` in file `error_to_string.js`: Replace it with built-in fetch.
-5. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+6. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-6. Recommendation: Replace eslintrc by new flat config.
+7. Recommendation: Replace eslintrc by new flat config.
-7. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [EXT-GooglePhotos by bugsounet](https://github.com/bugsounet/EXT-GooglePhotos)